Azure/azurehpc/experimental/gpu_optimizations/readme.md

 The script max_gpu_app_clocks.sh can set the GPU's to their maximum application GPU clock frequencies or reset to the default application GPU clock frequencies (-r option).

-To set the application maximum GPU clock frequencies.
+To set the application maximum GPU clock frequencies (on NDv4, A100).

 ```
 sudo ./max_gpu_app_clocks.sh